 The current year LEA PFEP is shared on the school website in both English and Spanish.
 The plan is included in the Title I Parent Handbook provided to each family in the fall.
-Printed copies are provided to each school and made available during Title I school meetings.
+Electronic and printed copies are provided to each school and made available during Title I school meetings.